 Mechanical Scales

 Mechanical scales were the gold standard before digital scales took over.
-These vintage tool are extremely reliable, and they don’t need battery or electricity to operate, they’re made out of solid metal.
-They also have a strong build, and are often handed down through families as useful heirlooms.
+These vintage tools are extremely reliable and don’t require a battery or electricity to operate; they’re made of solid metal.
+They also have a strong build and are often handed down through families as useful heirlooms.